ACM40960/project-Ellen_Bennett/README.md

 It be installed freely via the following link: *https://cran.ma.imperial.ac.uk/*.
 R Studio is a great IDE that was used to write the code in and can be downloaded here: *https://www.rstudio.com/products/rstudio/download/*.

-The following packages are required to run the R scripts.
+The following packages are required to run the R scripts downloaded previoulsy in the ZIP file.
-Enter and run the following lines of code in the R console or through an R Script via R Studio.
+Enter and run the following lines of code in R console or through a script via R Studio.

 `install.packages("Rcpp")`